lter/LTERIM/notes.md

 By the 17th, submit a mini-proposal from each site (will fill in the template)

-Corinna Semantic web and NPP Data
+Margaret's session on: Semantic web and NPP Data
 ----

 * NPP data - how to get